University of Mary Hardin–Baylor

-The University of Mary Hardin–Baylor (UMHB) is a private Christian university in Belton, Texas.
+The University of Mary Hardin–Baylor (UMHB) is a private Baptist university in Belton, Texas.
 UMHB was chartered by the Republic of Texas in 1845 as Baylor Female College, the female department of what is now Baylor University.
 It has since become its own institution and grown to 3,914 students and awards degrees at the baccalaureate, master's, and doctoral levels.
-It is affiliated with the Baptist General Convention of Texas and accredited by the Southern Association of Colleges and Schools.
+It is affiliated with the Baptist General Convention of Texas and accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 History

 UMHB's history dates to the time before Texas became a U.S. state.
 Its original charter was granted by the Republic of Texas (prior to statehood) in 1845 as the female department of Baylor University.
 Classes began in May, 1846, in a small wooden building on a hillside at Independence in Washington County.
 The first class consisted of 24 male and female students.
 While it was a coeducational institution, the classes were still separated by gender.

 Baylor College's coeducation lasted only until 1851, when it was divided into a Female Department and a Male Department.
 Each began occupying separate buildings about a mile apart at the Independence campus.

 The changing demography of Texas and relocation of the local railroad made it increasingly difficult for college students to get transportation to Independence.
 Both colleges were relocated in 1886 to their permanent homes in Central Texas: the women's division relocated to Belton, where operations continued as Baylor Female College, and the men's division moved to Waco, merged with coeducational Waco University, and continued as Baylor University.

 The Cottage Home System, the first work-study program for women in a college west of the Mississippi, was instituted on the new Belton campus in 1893 by Elli Moore Townsend, wife of the serving president.
 Its aim was to provide more affordable housing for women students who could not meet the expense of dormitories.
 The women students earned financial assistance by growing vegetables, raising livestock, and hand making crafts and quality clothing items.
 Initially the cottages were modest wood frame residences.
 In 1905, a permanent residence hall for the Cottage Home System was built by the residents themselves.